invariant0/Interview_Question4/README.md

 **Value Function Iteration (VFI)**: A traditional discrete-grid method that provides high-accuracy "ground truth" solutions through Bellman equation iteration.
 The VFI solver also performs automatic boundary discovery to ensure the computational domain captures equilibrium dynamics.

-**Deep Learning with AiO Loss**: A neural network approach using the All-in-One (AiO) loss function, which uses two samples product to approximate nested expectations unbiasly which gives a well structured regression loss objective for neural network approximation.
-The key point to success is enforcing maximization of RHS function value which in this work we choose FOC constrain methods and direct grid search maximization methods.
+**Deep Learning with AiO Loss**: Our neural network training follows the deep learning framework of Maliar, Maliar, and Winant (2021).
+We leverage their All-in-One (AiO) expectation operator, which provides unbiased estimation of nested expectations through the product of two independent samples—a technique that reduces computational cost from $O(n^2)$ to $O(n)$ for integration.
+The key implementation challenge, as noted by Maliar et al. (2021), is enforcing maximization on the right-hand side of the Bellman equation.
+Their original work employs FOC constraints.
+We adopt FOC for basic modeling and extend this to risky debt modeling by also implementing direct grid search maximization, providing a complementary approach that avoids derivative computation.

 ---